Old Man of Coniston: Ascents

 The fell is normally climbed from Coniston via Church Beck and the mines.
 Alternatives include the south ridge and the path to Goat's Water, both ascending from the Walna Scar Road.
 The car park at the top of the metalled section provides a headstart for these routes.
 The Walna Scar Road can also be reached from Torver, or from Seathwaite in the Duddon Valley, although the latter results in an indirect climb via Dow Crag.

-The summit of the fell carries a unique construction, a combined slate platform and cairn.
-The extensive view from the summit on a clear day includes much of the southern Lake District, Morecambe Bay, Blackpool Tower, Winter Hill in the Pennines, the Lancashire coast and the Isle of Man.
+The summit of the fell carries a construction, a combined slate platform and cairn.
+The view from the summit on a clear day includes much of the southern Lake District, Morecambe Bay, Blackpool Tower, Winter Hill in the Pennines, the Lancashire coast and the Isle of Man.
 Perhaps the highlight is the close-up view of Dow Crag.

 Mining

 Coniston copper mines are reputed to be some of the largest copper mines in Britain, with a vertical distance of around 2000 ft.
 On the Coniston Old Man itself, slate replaced copper, and over several hundred years, the Old Man slate quarries and mines became some of the largest in England.

 The Old Man slate quarries were believed to have started in the 12th and 13th centuries, although there is little evidence on site of this.
 By the 1500s the quarries, working a kind of volcanic slate silver-grey in colour, were well established.
 The earliest major working shortly after this period was probably at Low Water Quarry, where opencast slate was prised from cuttings near the summit; Scald Kop Quarry, where a large cavern was formed from slate extraction on the surface; and the Saddlestone Quarry, again consisting of two 'caves' where slate had been quarried to form underground workings.